vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 5 solar years = 365.2422 x 5 = 1826.2110 days; 62 synodic months = 29.53059 x 62 = 1830.8965 days ; 67 sidereal months = 27.32166 x 67 = 1830.5512 days.

-Therefore, regarded as a measure for **luni-solar adjustment**, the **error is 4.685 days in a period of 5 years**, i.e., if we started a yuga with the sun and the moon together on the winter solstice day, the beginning of the next yuga (6th year) would occur 4.685 days later than the winter solstice and in 5 to 6 yugas the discrepancy would amount to a month or half season.
+Therefore, regarded as a +++(naive)+++ measure for **luni-solar adjustment**, the **error is 4.685 days in a period of 5 years**, i.e., if we started a yuga with the sun and the moon together on the winter solstice day, the beginning of the next yuga (6th year) would occur 4.685 days later than the winter solstice and in 5 to 6 yugas the discrepancy would amount to a month or half season.
 This cannot escape notice, and therefore there must have been some way of bringing back the yuga to the winter solstice day.
 Otherwise the calendar becomes useless.
 But how could it have been done?
 This is a matter for conjecture and several hypotheses have been proposed.
 According to S. B. Dīkṣit, we should have in 95 years :

-- according to the V. J., 2/5 x 95 = 38 intercalary months, while actually we have, 7/19 x 95 = 35 intercalary months.
+- according to the V. J., 2/5 x 95 = 38 intercalary months,
+- while actually we have, 7/19 x 95 = 35 intercalary months.

 So the Vedānga Jyōtiṣa rules introduce 3 more intercalary months than necessary in 95 years, and if these are dropped, we can have good adjustment.
 This could have been done as follows :